ResourceDataInc/Centroid/dot-net/README.md

 If you specify an environment in `ForEnvironment`, Centroid will merge the requested environment's configuration values with the values in *all*.
 Refer to [Examples in the Centroid document] (../README.md#examples) for information on creating an environment-based JSON configuration file.

+To maintain environment awareness, this call adds an `environment` configuration value, unless your JSON contains an `environment` (case-insensitive) property already.

 With the following example, Centroid will merge the configuration for *prod* with the configuration for *all*; the result is then available from a new instance of `Config`.

-Using this also adds an entry in the config called `environment` in case that's needed in your code--unless your config json already has a property called `environment` (or `Environment`, or `EnViRoNmEnT`; you get the idea).

 ```cs
 // ForEnvironment.cs